Skip to main content

 2. Why Do K-pop Artists Work in Groups?

-Have you ever wondered why almost K-pop artists perform in groups, with the exception of a few solo artists?
-It's because the Korean impresarios want to overcome the inalienability of the entertainers.
+Have you ever wondered why almost all K-pop artists perform in groups, except for a few solo artists?
+Korean impresarios want to overcome the entertainers’ inalienability.

 The birth of a star means that the focus of the business has shifted from impresario to entertainer.
-When you rely on an exclusive contract written on a piece of paper, it's not uncommon for someone to approach the star and try to egg the star on to go independent.
-The bird that leaves the nest never returns, and where are the impresarios going to find the money they spent to promote and produce?
+When you rely on an exclusive contract written on paper, it’s common for someone to approach the star and try to egg it on to go independent.
+The bird that leaves the nest never returns, and where will the impresarios find the money they spent to promote and produce?

-Korean impresarios have learned from this repeated betrayal of very famous stars and have organized their contracted entertainers into groups rather than individuals, creating a "brand" from the ground up.
-Of course, this isn't easy either.
-They have to bear huge expenses and overcome discord between members before their debut.
+Korean impresarios have learned from this repeated betrayal of famous stars and have organized their contracted entertainers into groups rather than individuals, creating a “brand” from the ground up.
+Of course, this is challenging too.
+They must bear huge expenses and overcome discord between members before their debut.
 However, although the barriers are high, there are many advantages once they succeed.
-If they can keep the core idol members, they can maintain the brand even if they have to fire or replace the members who are causing discord, and if they can trademark the team name, they can guarantee exclusivity.
-It's a bonus that they will be able to exercise their ownership rights of the brand even after the end of the exclusive contract.
-In addition, they can have a first or second series of the group; they can organize sub-groups called "units" to provide new attractions and to control the off-season and the peak season.
-Sell as a group, sell as an individual - so far, so good.
+If they can keep the core idol members, they can maintain the brand even if the impresarios have to fire or replace the members, causing discord.
+If they can trademark the team name, they can guarantee exclusivity.
+It’s a bonus that they can exercise their ownership rights of the brand even after the end of the exclusive contract.
+In addition, they can have a first or second series of the group; they can organize sub-groups called “units” to provide new attractions and to control the off-season and the peak season.
+Sell as a group, as an individual - so far, so good.

 3. Why an Entertainment Business as a Corporation?

 Simply put, the Korean entertainment industry has grown in size.
-As much as the initial investment costs of the Korean impresarios have increased, they have had to raise more capital compared to the past.
-The Korean Wave, moreover, has expanded the market size abroad, which also requires higher operating costs - almost like sunk costs.
+As the initial investment costs of the Korean impresarios have increased, they have had to raise more capital compared to the past.
+The Korean Wave, moreover, has expanded the market size abroad, which also requires higher operating costs—almost like sunk costs.
 They turned and focused on the stock market.

 A corporation is a type of legal entity created for partnerships.
-To go into the stock market, they independently needed a separate legal entity "a corporation" that could be joined by shareholders, and they could attract large amounts of capital by signing entertainers to exclusive artist contracts and assigning trademarks and copyrights of idol groups to the corporation.
+To enter the stock market, they independently needed a separate legal entity, “a corporation,” that shareholders could join.
+They could attract large amounts of capital by signing entertainers to exclusive artist contracts and assigning trademarks and copyrights of idol groups to the corporation.
 This is because the entertainment business is rights-based.

 4. Artists are Irrelevant to This Dispute!

-Most of the disputes that have occurred in the Korean entertainment industry, especially regarding idol groups, can be traced back to the conflicts between the impresario system and the inalienability of artists.
+Most disputes in the Korean entertainment industry, especially regarding idol groups, can be traced back to conflicts between the impresario system and the inalienability of artists.

-The issue between HYBE, which is listed on the KOSPI (not the KOSDAQ) based on BTS, a huge superstar, the biggest Korean impresario, and Min Hee-jin, the CEO of its subsidiary ADOR, is a case that has exposed the problems of the Korean impresario system.
+The issue between HYBE, which is listed on the KOSPI (not the KOSDAQ) based on BTS, a huge superstar and the most prominent Korean impresario, and Min Hee-jin, the CEO of its subsidiary ADORhas exposed the problems of the Korean impresario system.
 In fact, this is a problem in the system of impresarios who produce idol-based brands.

-Inalienability is a legal principle that declares the production limit that a popular artist's personality cannot be reproduced arbitrarily or by force.
+Inalienability is a legal principle that declares the production limit that a famous artist’s personality cannot be reproduced arbitrarily or by force.
 Therefore, their personality rights do not have the original power to be transferred to others, and impresarios have the justifiability to protect the human rights of artists as much as possible.
-Thus, even if it is enforced by an exclusive contract, the way of working with public artists should be bound to require a procedure called "consent".
-In the current case of HYBE and Min Hee-jin, the idols who are all members of NewJeans are irrelevant.
+Thus, even if it is enforced by an exclusive contract, the way of working with public artists should be bound to require a procedure called “consent.”
+In the current case of HYBE and Min Hee-jin, the idols, all members of NewJeans, are irrelevant.

 5. Why an Artist Based Company?